0xidm/peer-id-generator/README.md

 This tool is using [Ed25519](https://godoc.org/golang.org/x/crypto/ed25519) algorithm because it is able to generate keys **2500 times faster** than [RSA](https://godoc.org/crypto/rsa) and both can work with IPFS.

+> *note from idm:*
+> This 0xidm fork makes trivial changes that should not affect performance.
+> The original code by meehow has the following benchmark profile:

 ```
 goos: linux